Uche Kalu

-Uche Kalu (born 16 May 1986) is a Nigerian football player who plays for Altyn Asyr FK in the Turkmenistan Higher League.
+Uche Kalu (born 16 May 1986) is a Nigerian former football player.

 He is not related to former Enyimba teammate Henry Uche nor fellow Nigeria international and India-based midfielder Kalu Uche.

 Career

 In 2007, he was named as "Most Valuable Player" in the Nigerian Premier League after joining Enyimba from second-level team Bussdor United F.C.
 He however struggled with injuries the next few years.
 After a failed transfer attempt to Botola team Wydad Casablanca in February 2012, he rejoined Enyimba.

 He moved to Turkish second-tier team Çaykur Rizespor in August 2012, and had a goal and assist in his debut.

 In January 2014, Uche Kalu joined Adanaspor on a loan deal.

 In January 2015, Kalu went on trial with Kazakhstan Premier League side FC Tobol, signing a year-long contract with the club on 6 February 2015.

-Kalu returned to Adanaspor in January 2016, signing a one and half year contract.
+Kalu returned to Adanaspor in January 2016, signing a one-and-a-half-year contract.

 On 24 April 2016 Adanaspor guaranteed to play in the first tier of Turkish football after 12 years.
 Kalu Uche played a very pig part in this success story.

 In August 2019, Niger Uche Kalu and Kenya Peter Opiyo signed a contract with FC Altyn Asyr from Turkmenistan.
 This is the first foreign footballer in the history of the club and the first legionnaire in the 2019 Ýokary Liga season.